mobilizeamerica/api/README.md

 ## Create organization affiliations

 Status: RESTRICTED

+Please email support@mobilizeamerica.io to request access to this endpoint.

 This endpoint creates a new affiliation between the given person and organization, or updates a person’s contact information if an affiliation already exists.
 The person is matched and deduplicated by their email address.